The Global Markets Programme has been developed to complement the Global Standard for Packaging and Packaging Materials (Issue 5).

-Since February 2006, Quality Austria - Trainings, Zertifizierungs und Begutachtungs GmbH has been accredited for certifications based on the BRC Standard acc. to ÖNORM EN ISO/TS 17065 by the BMWFW - Federal Ministry of Science, Research and Economy and has thus been registered as an Austrian certification body by the British Retail Consortium BRC.
+Quality Austria - Trainings, Zertifizierungs und Begutachtungs GmbH has been accredited by the BMDW in accordance with ÖNORM EN ISO / TS 17065 for certifications on the basis of the BRC since February 2006 and is therefore approved as an Austrian certification body by the British Retail Consortium BRC.

 If you are interested in system certification, we will be pleased to contact you.
 Please complete the inquiry form below.
 An employee will deal with your concern as soon as possible.